-While I believe hormonal changes are the most significant player in PMS, there are plenty of other potential root causes, including nutrient deficiencies, too much stress, overgrowth of yeast (candida), inflammation, hypothyroidism, and excess prolactin.
+While I believe hormonal changes are the most significant player in PMS, there are plenty of other potential root causes, including nutrient deficiencies, too much stress, overgrowth of yeast (candida), inflammation (including neuroinflammation), hypothyroidism, and excess prolactin.

 And there are a number of factors that, while not the cause of PMS, can absolutely increase or exacerbate these painful symptoms.
 These include depression, stress, smoking, inactivity, poor sleep, and excess consumption of alcohol, sugar, salt or red meat.
 Chronic health conditions like asthma, allergies or migraines can worsen just before menstruation as well.

-5 Natural strategies to balance hormones and soothe symptoms of PMS
+Natural Strategies to balance hormones and soothe symptoms of PMS

-If hormonal fluctuations are the reason some women develop such severe issues, and these hormonal changes are normal and necessary, does that mean there’s nothing that can be done?
-Absolutely not!
+Yes, hormonal changes are normal and necessary for your body – but that doesn’t mean there’s nothing you can do!
 The key is to keep hormone health flourishing all the time, not just in the days leading up to menstruation.
 Following are some tips on how to do so.

 I often feel like a record skipping because I say this so often: food is the best medicine we have.
 If you do nothing else to change your hormonal health, start eating well and see what a difference it can make.
 Whole, organic foods are best whenever possible.
 Fresh produce, protein, fish, healthy fats, whole grains, and fiber are all very important components of a diet designed to keep your hormones functioning well.

-If you’ve been existing on fast food or processed, frozen meals, it will take some time to clear your system.
-Don’t expect results overnight – it took time for your hormones to shift out of balance, and it will take time to get levels back where they belong.
+If you’ve been existing on fast food or processed, frozen meals, the chemicals won’t clear your system overnight.
+It took time for your hormones to shift out of balance, and it will take time to get levels back where they belong.
 Once you do, try to stick to healthy options most of the time.
 That’s not to say you can’t have an occasional treat – just try to be sure you eat well at least 80% of the time.

 Quality sleep is also essential to good hormonal health.
 Studies have detailed the impact of chronic sleep deprivation.
 Your body heals itself while you sleep, so hormonal health depends on getting enough!
 Making a plan (and writing it down) to ensure 7-8 hours of sleep every night can make a big difference.
 Figure out when you need to be up in the morning and count backwards at least 8 hours.
 Add a little extra time if falling asleep is difficult for you (so, for example, if you need to be up at 6 am, try to get in bed at 9:30 pm).
 Try a guided sleep meditation at bedtime to relax and drift off.
 Read instead of watching TV (but nothing too stressful or anxiety provoking).
 A cool, dark room sets the stage for quality sleep.

 Chronic stress is so hard on hormonal balance because of the constantly high levels of cortisol being pumped into your system.
-The world is incredibly stressful right now, and if you aren’t giving yourself any time to relax and rejuvenate, your hormonal health will suffer.
-Stop watching the news constantly, avoid mindless scrolling on social media, and find activities that make you feel joyful.
+The world can be incredibly stressful, and if you aren’t giving yourself any time to relax and rejuvenate, your hormonal health will suffer.
+Avoid watching the news constantly or mindless scrolling on social media, and find activities that make you feel joyful.